Science for management

 The Science for Management Awards

-Our Science for Management Awards provided financial support to more than 200 postgraduate students over the past 30 years — applications are currently open for the 2017 awards, with submissions due by 10 March 2017.
+Our Science for Management Awards provided financial support to more than 200 postgraduate students over the past 30 years — applications for the 2017 awards closed on 10 March 2017.

 The awards aim to encourage postgraduate scientists who are addressing management-relevant research to engage with GBRMPA during their studies, and continue to consider the application of their work by management throughout their research careers.